adamreisnz/mongoose-upsert-many/README.md

 **toObjectConfig**: Configuration to pass to the `toObject` method when converting Mongoose models back to plain items, safe for insertion into the bulk operation.
 Default value is `{depopulate: true, versionKey: false}`.

+**Ordered**: Specifies if the bulk operation should be ordered or unordered.
+Default value is `true`.

 ## Migrating from 1.x to 2.x
 Plugin configuration is now passed as a single object via the `upsertMany` key in your schema options.
 If you used the `upsertMatchFields` setting, you need to replace this with: